 The cost of a Montana fishing trip can vary quite a bit depending on where you stay, where and how you eat, and if you fish with a guide.
-With some of the world's best destination fishing lodges and a diverse offering of waters from small creeks and spring creeks to large tailwaters and freestones, most anglers have made a Montana fly fishing trip in their lifetime or are planning one.
-When learning about the costs of a Montana fly fishing trip, it is important to factor in your lodging, your food, and fishing with or without a guide.
+With some of the world's best destination fishing lodges and a diverse offering of waters from small streams and spring creeks to large tailwaters and freestones, most anglers have made a Montana fly fishing trip in their lifetime or are planning one.
+When learning about the costs of a Montana fly fishing trip, it is important to factor in your lodging, your food, and whether or not you will fish with a guide.
 These are all variables that play a huge role in your enjoyment and success of your trip.
 Here are some of the costs to consider when planning a fishing trip to Montana.

 Lodging

 One of the most important things to consider when planning your Montana fishing vacation is where you will stay.
 This goes hand in hand with when you plan to visit, as different regions and rivers of the state fish differently throughout the year.
 You can choose to stay at an all-inclusive fishing lodge, choose a hotel fishing-and-lodging package, or go-it-alone and arrange all of your logistics.
 Montana is home to a variety of great all-inclusive fishing lodges.
-These lodges have restaurants on site which simplifies meal planning.
-Additionally, some of these lodges have professionally trained chefs.
-A hotel-based fishing and lodging trip can provide more freedom during the evenings to explore the area and try a variety of restaurants.
+These lodges have fantastic restaurants on site, which simplifies meal planning.
+A hotel-based fishing trip can provide more freedom during the evenings to explore the area and try a variety of restaurants than a lodge.
+Basing your trip from a hotel may also afford more flexibility in the timing of your day--earlier or late starts may be more likely if not part of a lodge's regularly scheduled programming.
 Vacation rental properties in Montana can also provide unique options and allow you the freedom to cook your own meals or go out to local restaurants.

 Camping is a unique way to experience Montana and possibly stay closer to the fishing areas than some lodges can provide.
 Montana has a ton of developed campgrounds as well as dispersed camping opportunities.
 There are also some incredible, all inclusive guided fishing and camping trips, such as Smith River canyon trips, the Ultimate Road Trip, and Bob Marshall Wilderness horse-pack trips, among a few others.